What About the People!: History and reception

 Hewett had left a wealthy Western Australian farming and shop-keeping family to join the proletariat, while Lilley was a knockabout Queensland character who had worked at various manual jobs, including canecutter, stoker, and wool presser.
 They met at a joint performance of the Sydney Realist Writers and the Bush Music Club around 1957, and they married at the start of 1960.

 By the age of 23, Hewett had won two national poetry prizes, but she discontinued writing in 1946 to focus on activism and child-rearing.
-She renewed her literary career in 1958, now producing material with mostly a socialist realist slant.
+She renewed her literary career in 1957, now producing material with mostly a socialist realist slant.

 Lilley had been in contact with John Meredith since 1955, who had helped him publish several songs in the first editions of Singabout.
 He also published seven poems and four short stories between 1955 and 1961 in the literary magazines Overland, Realist Writer and Westerly, mostly about rural work.

-At the end of 1961, just prior to setting off on a caravan trip from Perth to Rockhampton with four children, Lilley and Hewett gestetnered about a hundred copies of What About the People? with the help of Hewett’s 11 year old son Joe Flood.
+At the end of 1961, just prior to setting off on a caravan trip from Perth to Rockhampton with four children, Lilley and Hewett gestetnered about a hundred copies of What About the People! with the help of Hewett’s 11 year old son Joe Flood.
 The cover was silk-screened.

 The book proved popular, and in 1962 Frank Hardy of the National Realist Writers Council decided to publish it.
 In the introduction, Hardy praised Hewett’s first novel Bobbin Up, and the efforts of Hewett and Lilley to raise the stature of poetry in the labour movement.

 Dennis Kevans enthused in Tribune about these “imaginative and deeply analytical poets of the people.
 These poets do not apologise.
 They relish struggle and the competition of life…the sweat and toil and heat of love feed the brain and the brain tempers the body”.
 Hal Colebatch, a right-wing activist but a friend of Hewett and Lilley, considered their verse was “shot through with lines different and superior to the run of party-line versifying of the day”.

 Gilman (2014) saw the book as a classic call to action, formulated on the basic principles of Soviet socialist realism: the spirit of the people and the party.
-Several poems do contain a direct call to action, most notably the title poem (2) and the initial summary by Hewett.
+A number of poems do express a direct call to action (3,25,46,58,62,70) from Hewett and (29,31,46,71) from Lilley.